spacetelescope/terraform-deploy/README.md

 You need to have the `aws` CLI configured to run correctly from your local machine - terraform will just read from the same source.
 The [documentation on configuring AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) should help.

 This repo provides the `aws-creds` folder in case you do not have admin permissions or want to follow the principle of least privilege.
-By default (as in, what is uncommneted), the folder gives you a new user named `terraform-bot` with policy attachments to run the Terraform commands in the `aws` folder.
+By default (as in, what is uncommented), the folder gives you a new user named `terraform-bot` with policy attachments to run the Terraform commands in the `aws` folder.
 If you want to create this user, run the following:

 ```
 cd aws-creds